-If you ever are given an opportunity to go to SXSW, you should jump at it.
-For an indie music lover, downtown Austin is heaven for those 5 days in March.
+If you ever are given an opportunity to go to SXSW, decease you should jump at it.
+For an indie music lover, prostate downtown Austin is heaven for those 5 days in March.
 There really isn’t quite anything like it, with close to 100 separate venues hosting showcases starting at noon and ending in the wee hours the next day.
 I tried to take advantage of my trip, managing to see over 40 bands over the festival in venues ranging from a 2500 person amphitheater to a tiny backyard courtyard behind a bar.
 Needless to say, this list has quite a few tracks that I was able to hear live sprinkled with a few other surprises.
 I hope you enjoy.

-, I have links to the iTunes Ping playlist, Amazon, Rdio, and other playlists if you prefer to listen to them that way.
+Below the track list, I have links to the iTunes Ping playlist, Amazon, Rdio, and other playlists if you prefer to listen to them that way.

 Clicking on a song name should bring you to YouTube or other page where you can listen to the song online for free, or just check out the embedded videos.
 Enjoy!

 |I was fortunate to see this band and Wild Flag close out a SXSW showcase, and Baltimore duo Wye Oak definitely was a pleasant surprise.